okesokes/ACLS-Simulator/Documentation/DefinitionOfTopic.md

 	- CNS (central nervous system) status
 		- level of cerebral perfusion & oxygenation
 		- cumulative cerebral damage caused by hypoxia/anoxia
+		- effect of body temperature in tolerance of hypoxia
 	- (pH)
 		- (possibly effects of acidosis control during lack of spontaneus circulation in future)